kanisterio/kanister/examples/mongodb-percona/README.md

 - the prefix
 - ...

-Also define the env variable `AWS_S3_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` according to your setting.
+Also, define the ENV variables for `AWS_S3_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` according to requirements.

-Those values can't be obtained from a kanister profile because they need to be defined in the PerconaServerMongoDB object itself before any kanister action (see Limitations)
+These values can't be obtained from a Kanister profile as they need to be defined in the `PerconaServerMongoDB` object itself before running any Kanister actions (see Limitations).

 ```
 kubectl create namespace mongodb